 Tent – A tent is the first thing on the list of basics for a camping setup.
 If you are planning for your first camping trip, this is probably the hardest item to select, but definitely the most important.
-A good tent is the only thing between you and the elements, but tents can be a pretty serious investment.
+A good tent is the only thing between you and the elements, so tents can be a pretty serious investment.
 If you’re certain that camping will be in your future, go ahead and make the investment in a versatile, high-quality tent.
 Your tent is your shelter and place of refuge from the elements, so buy the best tent you can afford.
-Now if you’re trying camping out for the first time, be open to do what we did and borrow a tent or purchase a decent, inexpensive tent that will do the job, but may not last forever.
+Now if you’re trying camping for the first time, be open to doing what we did and borrowing a tent or purchasing a decent, inexpensive tent that will do the job but may not last forever.

-Portable Toilet – Although many organized campgrounds have bathroom facilities, we prefer to bring our own portable toilet, out of convenience.
+Portable Toilet – Although many organized campgrounds have bathroom facilities, we prefer to bring our own portable toilet for convenience.
 Who wants to walk to the public facilities or even leave the tent in the middle of the night?
 With a portable toilet, this is a non-issue.
 And since the pandemic, the portable toilet is actually something we leave in our vehicle full-time.

-Food and Drinks – Everyone has to eat, so make sure you bring the food and drink you need to get through the weekend or at least have a plan.
+Food and Drinks – Everyone has to eat, so make sure you bring the food and drinks you need to get through the weekend, or at least have a plan.
 If you’re close to civilization, eating out is always an option for food.

-We hope these few tips make planning for your next camping trip a little less overwhelming and gives you a little more directions on what you will actually need to camp.
+We hope these few tips make planning for your next camping trip a little less overwhelming and give you a little more direction on what you will actually need to have when you go camping.
 If you have questions or need advice, feel free to contact us for assistance planning your next camping trip.